Dealing With Debt Collectors

 Whether you make the request by phone or in writing, you should keep records of when you asked for information from the debt collector and when you heard back.
 When a debt collector receives your request, it must stop collection efforts until it provides you the requested information.
 The debt collector has 60 days to comply after receiving the request.
-If the collector does not provide the information to you within 60 days, or if the collector continues efforts to collect from you on the alleged debt despite your request for information, please report this to the Department.

 If you are not sure whether the debt you’ve been contacted about is the kind of “charged-off” debt for which you are entitled to Substantiation, you may still make a request for Substantiation of the Debt.
 Even if the collector advises that the alleged debt is not “charged-off”, you can still ask a debt collector for additional information.
 Legitimate debt collectors often provide, at your request, some proof that the collector has a right to collect the debt and is not a fraudster.

 - Make repeated phone calls made with the intent to annoy, abuse, or harass you.